rlucioni/recipes/recipes/orange-cupcakes.md

 2. Cream butter and sugar until fluffy.
 3. Mix in eggs one at a time.
 Add orange zest.
 4. Sift dry ingredients together.
 Add to wet ingredients, alternating with orange juice.
 Start and end with dry ingredients.
 5. Add to cupcake pan.
-Bake about 30 minutes until knife comes out clean.
+Bake about 30 minutes until toothpick comes out clean.

-Cool on cooking rack and enjoy.
+Cool on cooling rack.
 Store at room temperature in air-tight container.